minexxtechnology/MineSmart/README.md

 The same logic as above applies to set up multiples sites and corresponding pits using the forms for manual entry or the upload of Excel/CSV files with the possibilities to map miners, teams and mine sites in few clicks.

     1.1.4 Tracking the minerals value chain

+The Tracking tab gives you access to the 7 stageviews from the digging all the way through the International Trade, including two additional view for Smelters and Tech companies.